pubkey/rxdb/docs-src/quickstart.md

 });
 ```

-## Follow Up
+## Next steps

-You are now prepared to dive deeper into RxDB.
-If you have any questions, you can ask the community at the [RxDB Chat](./chat.html).
-Also do not forget to leave a star at the [RxDB github repository](https://github.com/pubkey/rxdb).
+You are now ready to dive deeper into RxDB.
+Please continue reading the documentation, and join the community to ask questions on our [Discord chat](./chat.html).
+If you like RxDB please star the [GitHub repository](https://github.com/pubkey/rxdb), and if you are using RxDB in a production environment and able to support its continued development, please consider becoming a [sponsor on GitHub](https://github.com/sponsors/pubkey) or [OpenCollective](https://opencollective.com/rxdbjs).